-Long-term bonds with low-interest rates without inflation protection mechanisms are particularly vulnerable to inflation.
+Long-term bonds with low-interest rates without inflation protection are particularly vulnerable to inflation.
 A better alternative for investors is to look at bonds that adjust for inflation based on CPI.

 We think Series I saving bonds is a shining example and devote this article to that financial security.
 We will highlight their features, benefits, and drawbacks, then compare the I bonds to TIPS which have some similarities later on.

 Series I savings bonds are promissory notes issued and backed by full faith and credit of the US Treasury.
 Like all Treasury securities, these securities sport the highest AAA credit ratings.
 Unlike most treasury securities with secondary markets, savings bonds are non-marketable.
 You can consider the I bonds as being a virtually risk-free investment given the guarantee it gets from the US government.

 As of November 2022, the composite rate is 6.89%, adjusted for inflation through April 2023.
 The Series I savings bond reflects the high US inflation rate at 8.2% in September 2022, since the US Treasury created the series I bonds in 1998.
 Investors have been seeking yield from a low-interest environment for years.

 3. Shares Similarities With Series EE Bonds But Far Better Returns